openshift/kubefed-operator/README.md

 # kubefed-operator

-Prototype operator for [KubeFed](https://github.com/kubernetes-sigs/federation-v2).
-Planned to eventually replace the [federation-v2-operator repo](https://github.com/openshift/federation-v2-operator).
+This repository contains code for an operator for deploying [KubeFed](https://github.com/kubernetes-sigs/federation-v2).
+It is planned to eventually replace the [federation-v2-operator repo](https://github.com/openshift/federation-v2-operator).

-Note, currently, this operator only supports deploying KubeFed in a namespace-scoped fashion.

 ## Deploying and testing